swarnimsandeepds/INDE577SPRING24/Unsupervised Machine Learning/K Means Clustering/README.md

 ![1_IXGsBrC9FnSHGJVw9lDhQA](https://github.com/swarnimsandeepds/INDE577SPRING24/assets/165357569/d5993119-01af-4550-83b8-10aaf756b19d)

-How K-Means Clustering Operates?
+-----How K-Means Clustering Operates?

 The K-Means algorithm enhances cluster quality through these steps:

-Initialization: Select K centroids at random from the dataset.
+1-Initialization: Select K centroids at random from the dataset.

-Assignment: Link each data point to the nearest centroid.
+2-Assignment: Link each data point to the nearest centroid.

-Update: Recalculate each centroid by taking the average of all points assigned to that cluster.
+3-Update: Recalculate each centroid by taking the average of all points assigned to that cluster.

 This cycle continues until the centroids no longer move significantly, signaling that the clusters are optimally formed for the given parameters.

-Characteristics of K-Means Clustering
+-----Characteristics of K-Means Clustering

 Efficiency: It is known for being fast and low-cost computationally.

 Simplicity: The algorithm is straightforward to implement and comprehend.

-Implementing K-Means Clustering
+-----Implementing K-Means Clustering

 Data Preparation: Normalize your data and select an appropriate number of clusters (K).